wickyaswal/php-my-sql-pdo-database-class/README.md

 It uses the database class I've created to execute the SQL queries.

 ## How to use easyCRUD
-#### 1. First, Create a new class.
+#### 1. First, create a new class.
 Then require the easyCRUD class.
 #### 2. Extend your class and add the following fields to the class.
 ```php
 <?php